 These fish species are highly compatible with other aquarium fish.
 Hence, there is no need to worry about predation and hostility.

-Betta is a popular species of aquarium fish and excellent for beginners.
+Betta is a widespread species of aquarium fish and excellent for beginners.
 It is marked with vibrant colors, small size, and easy-to-care.

 The species grows up to around 3 inches, and this feature makes them ideal for keeping in small fish tanks.
 The breeding of Betta fish in the aquarium is quite feasible.